a7mohamed/cse15l-lab-reports/Lab-2.md

 ![Image](https://github.com/a7mohamed/cse15l-lab-reports/blob/main/LocalHostTwoItems.png)

-Now, here are some questions that will clarify a few questions pertaining to the code.
+Now, here are some questions that will clarify a few questions pertaining to the screenshots.

 1. Which methods in your code are called?
 In the duration of this code running, many methods are called.
 We can see methods like getPath() and getQuery() which are built in java commands that come from the imported file java.net.URI.
 I had also written a method called handleRequest which takes a url and adds words to a list when the path is equal to add-message?s=(string) where (string) is any string word of your choosing.